 - Capital Improvement Program Oversight Committee

-As of May 1, 2017, Kimberly J. Becker assumed the role of President/CEO and is responsible for management oversight of the Airport Authority, the annual budget and a staff of approximately 400 aviation professionals, nearly all of whom work onsite at SAN on a permanent basis.
-Former President/CEO Thella F. Bowens retired on March 31, 2017.
-For the month of April 2017, Vice President of Operations Angela Shafer-Payne served as Interim President/CEO.
+Kimberly J. Becker, President/CEO, is responsible for management oversight of the Airport Authority, the annual budget and a staff of approximately 440 aviation professionals, nearly all of whom worked onsite at SAN on a permanent basis, pre-pandemic.
+Currently, most employees telecommute and those who do come in must adhere to an odd/even day work schedule to minimize potential exposure.
 The Airport Authority Board Chair does not serve as an executive officer within the organization’s management.

 During the reporting period, there have been no significant changes regarding the size, structure or ownership of the Airport Authority or SAN.

 - We recognize the needs of our customers come first.

 - We pursue excellence in all our business processes.